 On the bright side, Receipt Hog also has a Hog Slot game where you unlock spins by uploading more receipts.
 Prizes include bonus coins and cash, and you never know when you’ll get lucky!

 Ultimately you won’t earn a lot of money with Receipt Hog, but it is a consistent receipt scanning app that pays and way to earn some guaranteed cash back.

-Butter is an interesting and relatively new cash back app that rewards users for linking certain subscription services to the app.
+Butter is an interesting and relatively new cash back app that rewards you for linking certain subscription services to the app.

 Some of the subscriptions/memberships that work with Butter include:

-Once users accrue $25, Butter will send the money to your bank.
+Once you earn $25, Butter will send the money to your bank.

 1% isn’t an immense amount of cash back, but if you really love subscriptions/memberships, you might be able to cash out once a year with Butter.